 Before you head out on your trip, here are some great tips to help you solo travel Medellin like a boss…

 - Stay in a social hostel.
-Make sure you do research and read reviews – you might end up staying somewhere social that’s SUPER party-time – and you may not want that – so make sure your hostel is right for you.
+Make sure you do research and read reviews – you might end up staying somewhere social that’s super party-time – and you may not want that – so make sure your hostel is right for you.

 - Make some travel buddies!
 This goes a long way in keeping you grounded, allows you company while traveling the city, and means you can enjoy the nightlife even more.
 Swapping tips and stories is always fun, too.

 - Try to blend in.
 Look at how Colombians dress and try to follow suit.
 Doing the whole shorts and flip flops thing is just going to make you look like any other Western traveler with (maybe) more money than sense.
-And who wants to be treated like a tourist?

 - Telling people what you’re up to is always a good idea.
 Keep in touch with your folks and your friends back home, tell them where you’re going, what you’re doing – even just a Facebook update every few days is good.
 Going off grid or ghosting your pals is not cool.
 It’s not good for your safety, either.